Look What You Made Me Do: Live performances and other uses

-ABC used "Look What You Made Me Do" in a promotional video for its Shonda Rhimes' Thursday line-up an hour after its release.
+ABC used "Look What You Made Me Do" in a promotional video for its Shonda Rhimes's Thursday line-up an hour after its release.
 ESPN used the song in Saturday Night Football advertisements for the season-opening game between Alabama and Florida State, which was aired on ABC on September 2 along with her other song "...Ready for It?".
 In the South Park episode "Moss Piglets", the water bears in Timmy and Jimmy's experiment for the science fair dance to the song in response to Swift's singing.
 The song was used in the trailer for the 2019 comedy film Murder Mystery.
 American actress Reese Witherspoon performs the song for the jukebox musical film, Sing 2, in the role of Rosita.

+The "Taylor's Version" re-recording was used in the penultimate episode of Hulu's The Handmaid's Tale, "Execution," as the underscore for a montage of an uprising of Handmaids led by Elizabeth Moss' June Osborne.

 A cover version of "Look What You Made Me Do" was recorded by the band Jack Leopards & the Dolphin Club, and produced by Antonoff and Nils Sjöberg, the latter being a pseudonym that Swift first used as a co-writer for the song "This Is What You Came For" by Calvin Harris featuring Rihanna.
 The cover was featured in the opening credits of "Beautiful Monster", an episode of the television show Killing Eve that aired on May 24, 2020, and subsequently released on digital music platforms.
 There is no documentation of the band's existence before the release of the cover, and it was speculated the person singing was Swift's brother Austin Swift.
 Fans also interpreted the cover to be Swift's way of bypassing potential licensing issues with her former label Big Machine Records and its owner Scooter Braun, with whom Swift is involved in a dispute regarding Braun's acquisition of the label and, subsequently, the master recordings of her back catalogue.

+In 2025, a side project called SCATTERBRAIN formed by former I Prevail lead singer Brian Burkheiser released a cover of Look What You Made Me Do as a result of him not being able to release original music due to an unsettled legal dispute with the band.